protono/hello-algo/algos.md

 2. inserting a node

 Inserting nodes in a linked list is very easy.
 As shown in the following picture, suppose we want to insert a new node `P` between two adjacent nodes `n0` and `n1`, **we only need to change the two node references (pointers)** with a time complexity of $O(1)$.

+In contrast, inserting elements into an array has a time complexity of $O(n)$ and is less efficient at large data volumes.

 ![图 4-6   链表插入节点示例](./pictures/4.2.1.2.png)